-Limbix may collect information that you provide to Limbix in connection with your use of the Service when you: (A) register your account with Limbix as a user of the Service (“Users”); (B) make changes to your user profile information; (C) send email messages, forms, or other information to Limbix or other users using the Service; (D) install, use or otherwise interact with the Service.
-This information may include your first and last name, address, email address, telephone number, profile photo, and any additional information you provide to Limbix during the account registration process or via the Service.
+Limbix may collect information that you provide to Limbix when you send email messages, forms, or other information to Limbix using the website.
+This information may include your first and last name, address, email address, telephone number, and any additional information you provide to Limbix during your use of the Service.

 If Cookies are used, they may be used to collect information about you and your use of the Service, such as your browser type, preferences, data relating to content that has been displayed to you or that you have clicked on, and the date and time of your use.
 Cookies may also be used in order to further features and processes on the Service, provide authentication and security for your transactions using the Service, store your preferences, facilitate relevant advertising, and help us learn more about how users engage with the Service.

 You can use the settings within your browser to control the cookies that are set on your computer or mobile device.
 However, please be aware that cookies are important to many aspects of our products and services – if you set your browser to reject cookies, you may not be able to enjoy all of the features of our products and services.
 To find out how to see what cookies have been set and how to reject and delete cookies, please visit http://www.aboutcookies.org.